If you ask several video production companies how much a video costs, you’re likely to get several different and conflicting answers.

 Video production should be seen as an investment, not as an expense.
 This means that focusing on costs is almost always the wrong approach.

 Your video should help generate leads, to convert visitors, or to close more deals, in the case of a marketing video.
 It should help to increase awareness, to improve retention rates, or to create some other lasting change in the case of an educational video or communications initiative.
-If it can’t help to minimize costs or to generate a direct and measureable return on investment, then why produce it in the first place?
+If it can’t help to minimize costs or to generate a direct and measurable return on investment, then why produce it in the first place?

 Start instead by asking yourself what success would look like.
 Can you put a monetary value on that success?